Is the transition redshift a new cosmological number?: Transition Redshift in CDM Models

 In Figure (\ref{FigZtLcdmFlat}) we display the transition redshift for the flat case as a function of the matter density parameter.
 As expected, in the limit $\Omega_M \rightarrow 1$ (Einstein-de Sitter model) there is no transition.
 The horizontal lines in both plots are the kinematic limits on $z_t$ derived by Riess et al. \cite{Riess07}, $z_t=0.426^{+0.27}_{-0.089}$ ($2\sigma$), by using a linear parametrization of the deceleration parameter $q(z)$ \cite{TurRies02}.
 More recently, one of us have checked their analysis \cite{CunhaLimaMNRAS08} and have found $z_t=0.426^{+0.082+0.27}_{-0.050-0.089}$, at 68\% and 95\% c.l., respectively, consistent with their result.
 For other parameterized deceleration parameter appeared in Ref. \cite{Lu2011}, the transition redshift is constrained with $z_t=0.69^{+0.23}_{-0.12}$ and $z_t=0.69^{+0.20}_{-0.12}$.
 The interest of such an approach is that it holds regardless of the gravity theory.
 The vertical lines represent the constraints derived by the WMAP7 team \cite{WMAP7} through a joint analysis involving CMB, BAO and $H_0$ (Table 14, RECFAST version 1.5 \cite{WMAP7}).
 The limits at 1$\sigma$ c.l. for the density parameter and density ratio are $\Omega_M=0.274\pm0.013$, $r\equiv\Omega_M/\Omega_\Lambda=0.387\pm0.020$, respectively.

 As one may see from these figures, the standard concordance flat $\Lambda$CDM model is just marginally consistent with the transition redshift derived from the kinematic approach of Riess et al. \cite{Riess07}.
 A fortiori, this could be seen to raise some mild flags with the standard $\Lambda$CDM model, to add to the more well-known cosmological constant problem (CCP) and coincidence problem.
+Nevertheless, we observe that the recent CMB results released by Planck Collaboration \cite{Planck} provided a best fit value of $\Omega_M$ higher than the previous one found by WMAP thereby diminishing the value of the transition redshift.
+In the flat case, for instance, it was found $\Omega_M = 0.314\pm 0.020$ and from Eq. ({\ref{flatzt}}), the corresponding transition redshift goes to $z_t=0.632\pm 0.043$ and, as such, slightly displaced towards the interval predicted by some kinematic analyzes.

 Thus, we can see the importance of the transition redshift in order to distinguish among similar dark energy models and as consistency check for any new dark energy model.
 One could rule out, for example, cosmological models with no transition redshift at all, as the family of dust filled FRW type models, and some subclasses of $\Lambda(t)$CDM models \cite{decaying1}, or more generally some coupled dark matter-dark energy models.